juji-io/datalevin/README.md

 </p>

-When transacting one entity (equivalently, one row in SQLite) at a time, Datalevin's default transaction function is over 8X faster than SQLite's default; while Datlevin's asynchronous transaction mode is 86X faster than SQLite's WAL mode.
+When transacting one entity (equivalently, one row in SQLite) at a time, Datalevin's default transaction function is over 5X faster than SQLite's default; while Datlevin's asynchronous transaction mode is over 20X faster than SQLite's WAL mode.

-On the otherhand, when transacting ever larger number of rows at a time, SQLite gains on Datalevin and eventually surpasses it.
+On the other hand, when transacting ever larger number of entities (rows) at a time, SQLite gains on Datalevin and eventually surpasses it.
 For bulk loading data, it is recommended to use `init-db` and `fill-db` functions, instead of doing transactions in Datalevin.
 See [transaction](doc/transact.md) for more discussions.

 ## :earth_americas: Roadmap